directus/directus/docs/configuration/flows.md

 within the app, an incoming webhook, a cron job, or a manual click of a button.
 Please see the documentation on [Triggers](/configuration/flows/triggers) for more details.

 Operations are the actions performed after the Trigger.
 An operation can be creating new Items in a Collection, sending off emails, pushing _in-app_ notifications, or sending webhooks, just to name a few.
 You can even set up divergent chains of Flow Operations, which execute conditionally, based on whether one Operation passed or failed.
 A [console log](configuration/flows/operations/#log-to-console) is also included to help design and troubleshoot your Flows and ensure data is passed on as intended.
 Check out the documentation on [Operations](/configuration/flows/operations) for more details.

-Once a Flow is triggered, Directus creates a [Flow JSON Object](#the-flow-object), which stores data from the Trigger event.
+Once a Flow is triggered, Directus creates a [Flow Object](#the-flow-object), which stores data from the Trigger event.
 As each Operation in the flow executes, the data generated is added onto this Flow Object, and every Operation in a Flow has access to it.

 ## Create a Flow